 Memberships & Professional Affiliations

 Dr. Lipari does not have any memberships or affiliations listed.
-If you are Dr. Lipari and would like to add memberships or affiliations, please update your free profile.
+If you are Dr. Lipari and would like to add memberships or affiliations, please update your profile.